Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

 \subsection{Object-Level Detection Accuracy}

 Besides part level keypoint and axis estimation for manipulation, we also aim to evaluate object level detection.
 The intuition is that compared to whole object detection, part-based representation might be more robust in highly cluttered scenes where objects are partly occluded.
 We choose mugs as test objects and compare our method with a Mask R-CNN baseline.
-The training set includes about 6K images of mugs, and we create the test dataset by putting different container and handle parts together to form novel mugs and add some new instances.
 Mask R-CNN achieves 93.2 and 70.6 mAP on uncluttered and cluttered scenes respectively, while ACF-Endpoints achieves 93.3 and 90.2 mAP on uncluttered and cluttered scenes.
-We find that both methods have similar performances in uncluttered environments.
-But ACF-Endpoints performs better in heavily cluttered environments.
+Both methods perform similarly in uncluttered scenes, while ACF-Endpoints performs better in heavily clutters.
 The result supports reliability for robotic manipulation in cluttered environments based on the proposed part-level perception method.